3 Days In Split Croatia: A Perfect Split Itinerary!

 On the morning of your day 2 Split Croatia itinerary you should treat yourself to an amazing breakfast at Brasserie No 7 right along the best part of the Riva!
 Enjoy the seaview and flower-filled terrace as you dive into pancakes with fruit, egg-white omelettes, acai bowls, fresh coffee and more!

 Brasserie No 7 is the best restaurant in Split Croatia, for breakfast!
 It has been a favourite of mine for a long time, it’s one of the reasons why I love visiting Split so much, I always include this terrace in my Split itinerary!
-It’s such a gorgeous start to the day and the breakfast menu runs until midday, so you can linger – hurrah!!
+It’s such an incredible start to the day and the breakfast menu runs until midday, so you can linger!!

 Browse Pazar Market Stalls